Marengo County Affidavit of Surviving Joint Tenant Form

 Are these forms guaranteed to be recordable in Marengo County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Marengo County that you need to transfer you would only need to order our forms once for all of your properties in Marengo County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Marengo County you only need to order once.

 Alabama law allows two or more people to share title to real property as either tenants in common or as joint tenants.
 One aspect of joint tenancy in many states is the right of survivorship, which causes the shares of a deceased co-owner to be distributed amongst the surviving owners as a function of law, without the need for probate.